fractalswift/bitmex-historical/README.md

 Simple Python script for automatically downloading historical data from bitmex

 Bitmex_history_downloader is a simple module for downloading any historical trades on the Bitmex API.
 It does not require authentication.
-It has been designed to be easy to use in Jupyter notebook, Spyder, etc.
+It can be used easily in Jupyter notebook.

 Installation:
     The module is not available on pip.
 Simply cut and paste the code from the repository to your workspace and name it bitmex_history_downloader.py